fahmifahim/linux-daily/linux-admin-lpic1.md

 - chronyc
 - pool.ntp.org

+#### # How computer deals with time
+- Computer has a clock inside its motherboard.
+It has its own battery and keeps the time even when the computer is turned-off.

+##### # NTP
+- Network Time Protocol

 - **ntpdate**
   - set the date and time via NTP
   - The most straight forward command to set the systemclock is ntpdate and used like this: